Universality of estimators for high-dimensional linear models with block dependency: Application

-\end{theorem} This result demonstrates that the error of the estimator $\hat{\theta}_{\bfX}$ form non-Gaussian covariates converges to the known value $\tau_{0}(\gamma^{R}_{*})^{2}$, which is given by the solution of the system.
-The specification of the system has been well studied in the context of Gaussian covariates, e.g. \cite{thrampoulidis2015regularized,thrampoulidis2018precise}.
+\end{theorem} This result demonstrates that the error of the estimator $\widehat{\theta}^{R}_{\mathbf{X}}$ from non-Gaussian covariates converges to the known value $\alpha^{2}_{*}$, which is given as the solution of the convex-concave minimax scalar optimization defined in \eqref{eq::TAH_main}.
 Our result shows that this universality of the estimation error also holds when the independence assumption of covariates $X_i$ is relaxed.